AdobeDocs/mobile-services.it-IT/help/android/metrics.md

 * **Posizione (fino a 10 chilometri)**

-   Populated by `trackLocation` methods.
+   Viene compilata dai metodi `trackLocation`.

-   * Parametri dati contestuali di Analytics/Target:
+   * Dati contestuali di Analytics/Parametri di Target:

       * `a.loc.lat.a`
       * `a.loc.lon.a`